deangoldhill/Skyline-TLS/README.md

 ```
 Deploy the containers

-**Replace "secretpassword" with your desired password, and "passwordhash" with the hash generated in the previous step.
+**Replace "passwordhash" with the hash generated in the previous step.
 ```bash
 ADMIN_USER='admin' ADMIN_PASSWORD_HASH='passwordhash' docker-compose up -d
 ```